NTSC: History

-The National Television System Committee was established in 1940 by the United States Federal Communications Commission (FCC) to resolve the conflicts between companies over the introduction of a nationwide analog television system in the United States.
-In March 1941, the committee issued a technical standard for black-and-white television that built upon a 1936 recommendation made by the Radio Manufacturers Association (RMA).
-Technical advancements of the vestigial side band technique allowed for the opportunity to increase the image resolution.
-The NTSC selected 525 scan lines as a compromise between RCA's 441-scan line standard (used by RCA's NBC TV network at the time) and Philco's and DuMont's desire to increase the number of scan lines to between 605 and 800.
-The standard recommended a frame rate of 30 frames (images) per second, consisting of two interlaced fields per frame at 262.5 lines per field and 60 fields per second.
-Other standards in the final recommendation were an aspect ratio of 4:3, and frequency modulation (FM) for the sound signal (which was an innovation).
+The NTSC was established in 1940 by the United States Federal Communications Commission (FCC) to resolve conflicts between companies about the introduction of a nationwide analog television system.
+In March 1941, the committee issued a technical standard for black-and-white television based on a 1936 recommendation by the Radio Manufacturers Association (RMA).
+Technical advancements of the vestigial sideband technique provided an opportunity to increase image resolution.
+The NTSC selected 525 scan lines as a compromise between RCA's 441-scan line standard (used by RCA's NBC TV network) and Philco and DuMont's desire to increase the number of scan lines to between 605 and 800.
+The standard recommended a frame rate of 30 FPS, consisting of two interlaced fields per frame at 262.5 lines per field and 60 fields per second.
+Other standards in the final recommendation were an aspect ratio of 4:3 and frequency modulation (FM) of the sound signal.

 In January 1950, the committee was reconstituted to standardize color television.
-The FCC had briefly approved a 405-line field-sequential color television standard in October 1950, which had been developed by CBS.
-The CBS system was incompatible with existing black-and-white receivers.
-It used a rotating color wheel, reduced the number of scan lines from 525 to 405, and increased the field rate from 60 to 144, but had an effective frame rate of only 24 frames per second.
-Legal action by rival RCA kept commercial use of the system off the air until June 1951, and regular broadcasts only lasted a few months before manufacture of all color television sets was banned by the Office of Defense Mobilization in October, ostensibly due to the Korean War.
-A variant of the CBS system was later used by NASA to broadcast pictures of astronauts from space.
-CBS rescinded its system in March 1953, and the FCC replaced it on December 17, 1953, with the NTSC color standard, which was cooperatively developed by several companies, including RCA and Philco.
+The FCC had briefly approved a 405-line field-sequential color TV standard, developed by CBS, in October 1950.
+The CBS system was incompatible with existing black-and-white sets.
+It used a rotating color wheel, reduced the number of scan lines from 525 to 405, and increased the field rate from 60 to 144 with an effective frame rate of 24 fps.
+Legal action by rival RCA kept commercial use of the system off the air until June 1951, and regular broadcasts only lasted a few months before the manufacture of all color sets was banned by the Office of Defense Mobilization in October (ostensibly due to the Korean War).
+A variant of the CBS system was later used by NASA to broadcast pictures of astronauts in space.
+CBS rescinded its system in March 1953, and the FCC replaced it on December 17 of that year with an NTSC color standard developed by several companies (including RCA and Philco).